Mod-two cohomology rings of alternating groups: Restriction to elementary abelian subgroups

-models the map on classifying spaces induced by inclusion of $AV_{1,2m}$ as a subgroup of $\alt_{2m}$.
 In this model, the restriction to $C^*(BAV_{1,2m})$ of a cochain on $B\alt_{2m}$ evaluates a chain by composing with this composite, whose image consists of points which all respect sequences of the form $\Gamma = [a_1, 0, a_2, 0, \cdots, 0, a_m]$.
 So a Fox-Neuwirth cochain with two consecutive non-zero terms will restrict to zero. \end{proof}